anusrinagarajan/anusrinagarajan/README.md

 # 👋 Hi, I'm Anusri!

+Hi there!

-As a rising sophomore studying Data Science at San Jose State Universtity, I'm currently growing my interpersonal and technical skills as an Adversarial AI researcher at SJSU MICoSys Lab, a Technical Chair for SJSU Society of Women Engineers, an AI/ML Fellow at Break Through Tech AI.
+I'm Anusri, a second-year Data Science student at San Jose State University!

+Currently, I'm growing my interpersonal and technical skills as an Adversarial AI researcher at SJSU MICoSys Lab, a Technical Chair for SJSU Society of Women Engineers, and an AI/ML Fellow at Salesforce in collaboration with Break Through Tech AI.
 I've previously explored industry as an AI/ML Intern at Google Cloud, an IBM extern, a consultant for Praxis AI, and by pursuing projects that bring together curiosity, problem-solving, and real-world impact.

 My dream?
 To make an impact.
 A big one.
 And that starts with empowering others, sharing knowledge, and building solutions that matter.